isographlabs/isograph/docs-website/docs/how-isograph-works/compiler.md

 The Isograph schema (`struct Schema`) is represented by an object that contains:

 - a vector of available server fields
-- a vector of available resolvers
+- a vector of available client fields
-- a vector of available objects
+- a vector of available object types
 - a vector of available scalar types
 - a map going from names to object or scalar types.
 This ensures that every type name is unique.

 Each object contains:

 - a vector of available server field ids
-- a vector of available resolver field ids
+- a vector of available client field ids
 - an optional id field
 - a map of field names to a generic type (in the fully validated schema, this is a map from field names to an enum containing a scalar ID or an object ID.)